-and ElectricityMap [8] have begun to aggregate such data and expose real-time carbon intensity via cloud interfaces.
-In addition to exposing the real-time carbon intensity of electricity, there has also been work on short-term forecasting of carbon intensity using historical data [15, 20].
+Short-term forecasts of grid carbon intensity are key for building carbon-aware systems and applications in order to reduce their carbon footprint.
+The carbon intensity of electricity is defined as the average carbon per unit of electricity generated and is expressed in the units of grams/kWh.
+Recently, grid operators have begun releasing real-time data about the carbon intensity of their supplied electricity [3, 25], and third-party services such as Watttime [38] and ElectricityMap [9] have begun to aggregate such data and expose real-time carbon intensity via cloud interfaces.
+In addition to exposing the real-time carbon intensity of electricity, there has also been work on short-term forecasting of carbon intensity using historical data [16, 22].
 Both Watttime and ElectricityMap have also begun to provide such forecasts as part of their commercial service.
 Much of the work on near-term forecasting has emphasized day-ahead forecasts, which provide carbon intensity predictions for the next 24 hours.
-For example, many recent efforts [8, 11, 13, 20] provide day-ahead forecasts of carbon intensity, while some like Bokde et al. [15] provide 48-hour forecasts.
+For example, many recent efforts [9, 12, 14, 22] provide day-ahead forecasts of carbon intensity, while some like Bokde et al. [16] provide 48-hour forecasts.
 While such forecasts are useful for various types of demand-side carbon optimizations, some techniques that operate over multiple days (e.g., intelligent battery charging, scheduling long-running cloud jobs) require forecasts for periods longer than 24 hours.
 Similar to how weather forecasts provide predictions for the next day as well as several days into the future, the design of techniques for multi-day carbon intensity forecasts is a problem of considerable importance but one that has not received much attention.